The TriCity International Wine Festival is an exceptional wine tasting event that takes place in Coquitlam in October or November.

 The TriCity International Wine & Food Festival is a one-day event at a fabulous indoor venue.
-It features three different tasting rooms, over thirty winery stations, 175+ wines and appetizers from ten local restaurants and other food providers.
+It features different tasting areas, some fifty wineries, 200+ wines and appetizers from a dozen or so local restaurants and other food providers.

-In addition to being a fun and well-run event with great wines and food, a number of things make the Coquitlam event stand out.
+In addition to being a fun and well-run event with great wines and food, a couple of things make the Coquitlam event stand out.
+For one, partial proceeds from the festival go to support a charitable cause.
+The last couple of years it has raised money for the Ride to Conquer Cancer.
+In 2019 the charitable beneficiary is the Royal Columbian Hospital Foundation.

 The TriCity International Wine Festival is an adults-only (19+) event.
-Tickets cost $69 plus GST.
+Tickets cost about $80 plus GST.

 The event will most likely sell out.
 Consequently, be sure to reserve your tickets well in advance.